JvanKatwijk/eti-stuff/README.md

    identified, and the GUI shows the names of the programs, to press the button "eti is waiting", after which it will send the eti frames to the selected output device.
-b. eti-backend, which is a stripped Qt-DAB version which takes eti-frames as input.
-A command line option (-s) is to specify stdin as input file, if none is specified, the program will show a widget for selecting an input file.
+b. eti-backend, which is a stripped Qt-DAB version that takes eti-frames as input.
+A command line option (-s) can be used to specify an input file. if none is specified, the program will show a widget for selecting an input file.
    The GUI is simple, it will show the name of the ensemble and the names